THE DIVINE FIRE

 To be saved as by fire may mean a staggering loss that will affect us throughout eternity.
 We shall watch while the faithful are loaded with Divine glory until they shine as the stars of the firmament while we are left as a naked spirit, within the borders of the Kingdom but without glory, honor, or even the respect of those around us.

-And many of them that sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt.
-And they that be wise shall shine as the brightness of the firmament; and they that turn many to righteousness as the stars for ever and ever.
-(Daniel 12:2,3)
+And many of those who sleep in the dust of the earth shall awake, some to everlasting life, some to shame and everlasting contempt.

 How would you like to enter the Kingdom of God in a state of shame and everlasting contempt?
 This is what it means to be saved as by fire.